 Lean Technique #6 Jidoka

 The purpose of Jidoka is to prevent problems on one station of a production line from building inventory and also to create urgency to find permanent solutions.
 Jidoka is the practice of stopping an integrated assembly or production line when any workstation encounters problems.
 Such stoppages create a crisis atmosphere that encourages immediate and permanent solutions.
 Jidoka means “automation with a human touch”.
 It implements a supervisory function in a production line and stops the process as soon as a defect is encountered.
 The process does not start until the root cause of the defect has been eliminated.
 Using Jidoka in a production process is a good example of using Lean techniques to eliminate waste.

 The purpose of Takt time is to balance the output of sequential production processes and prevent inventory buildups and shortages.
 It is the average time required between output units at a particular process coordinated with final customer requirements.
 Takt time is one of the Lean techniques in the Lean Toolbox.
 It is the frequency at which a product or service must be completed in order to meet customer needs.
 The formula for Takt time is: TAKT Time = Available Time / Required Output

 Lean techniques #8 Heijunka

-Lean techniques are used to create processes that have no non-value add parts.
-Any part of a process that does not add value the consumer are eliminated using Lean techniques.
-Applying Lean techniques is a strict and disciplined approach to modifying and maintaining processes that adds 100% value to the client and does not waste any costs with non-value adding steps.
+Lean techniques are used to create processes that have no non-value-add parts.
+Any part of a process that does not add value to the consumer is eliminated using Lean techniques.
+Applying Lean techniques is a strict and disciplined approach to modifying and maintaining processes that add 100% value to the client and do not waste any costs with non-value-adding steps.
 This has a positive effect on RoI.
 Following Lean techniques is a must for anyone who is responsible for a process.
 There will always be some sort of waste in a process and using Lean techniques will help to eliminate waste.